saavnkr/saavnkr/README.md

 - 👋 Hi, I’m @saavnkr
-- 🌱 I’m currently working on Machine leanring research
+- 🌱 I’m currently working on AI/ML
 - 💞️ I’m looking to collaborate on Machine learning projects
-- 📫 How to reach me: mail- saavnkr02@gmail.com
+- 📫 How to reach me: mail-

 <!---
 saavnkr/saavnkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.